AlvarBer/Persimmon/docs/src/implementation.md

 how `Kivy` handles input.
 At surface level `Kivy` follows the traditional event-based input management, with the event propagating downwards from the root.
-However while traditionaly inputs events are only passed down to components that are on the event position `Kivy` passes the events to almost all children by default, this is done because in phones (one of `Kivy` targets is Android) gestures tend to start outside the actual widget they intend to affect.
+However while traditionally inputs events are only passed down to components that are on the event position `Kivy` passes the events to almost all children by default, this is done because in phones (one of `Kivy` targets is Android) gestures tend to start outside the actual widget they intend to affect.